MarcoAigner/DataCruise/README.md

 ## About
 This app was built as a university project for the course "Car IT" of studies "Information Management Automotive" at University of Applied Sciences Neu-Ulm.
-It has two modes:
+It provides two modes:
-**Eco mode** gives you recommendations for when to shift, stats about remaining fuel and similiar information.
-**Sports mode** shows important information like engine load, temperature or revs per minute.
+**Eco mode** aids in driving more fuel efficently by providing information about the current rpm, shift advice and similar information.
+**Sports mode** provides information useful for a sporty driving style.
+Keeps track of the engine load, (max-) speed, rpm and other.
 Users can switch between these two modes seamlessly using the tabs at the top of their screen.
 <p align="center"><img src="https://i.imgur.com/WMihwCF.jpg"></p>

 ## Implementation
 *data cruise* works by connecting an Arduino computer to a car's on-board diagnostics port (OBD2).
 The Arduino then communicates with the app installed on the user's Android device via Bluetooth, transmitting diagnosis data in real-time.
-The application displays the received data to the user and gives driving recommendations based off of it.
+The application displays the received data to the user and provides driving recommendations based off of it.
+If the driver continues to drive with either too high or too low rpm for a certain amount of time, this event will be saved on a thingspeak server.

+As the OBD Port is a standardized diagnostics interface, this app can be used with any car (programmed arduino computer required).

 ## Team
 Built by